espressif/arduino-esp32/docs/en/api/espnow.rst

 _onReceive
 ^^^^^^^^^^

-Callback function to handle incoming data from the peer, must be implemented by the upper class.
+Callback function to handle incoming data from the peer.
+This is a pure virtual method that must be implemented by the upper class.

 .. code-block:: cpp